Skip to main content

 Japan is the world's biggest source of enthusiast car imports — and the UK is one of its biggest destinations.
 Whether you're after a Nissan Skyline GT-R, a Toyota Supra, a Mazda RX-7, a Land Cruiser, or a kei truck, the process of getting a car from a Japanese auction hall to a UK driveway is well established, but it involves customs duty, VAT, NOVA notifications, and DVLA registration that catch first-timers out.

 This guide covers the full end-to-end process from bidding in Japan to driving on UK roads.
-For a detailed line-by-line cost breakdown, see our Japan car import costs guide — this post focuses on the process itself.
+For a complete line-by-line budget, use the Japan import calculator with the UK car-import cost checklist — this post focuses on the process itself.

 Why Import from Japan?